bluewave-studio/bws-ps-shutdown/README.md

 # bws-ps-shutdown
-Example of shutdown script as a initd service
+Example of shutdown script as an initd service